Image to Image / Node.js Reference

 function convertStreamToFile(inStream, filePath, callback)

-Convert the contents of an input stream and write the result to a local file.
+Convert content from an input stream and save the conversion result to a local file.

 Parameters: